Pronouns 101

 You can read more about gender-neutral pronouns here.

 There are lots of reasons as to why it’s important to use the correct pronouns for a person.
-Using the right pronouns to refer to a person can be one of the easiest ways to build rapport, show them respect, and help them to affirm themselves.
+Using the right pronouns can be one of the easiest ways to build rapport, show respect, and affirm the person.
 On the flipside, using the wrong pronouns to refer to someone can actually be quite harmful, even if it is accidental or unintentional.

 Practice, practice, practice!
 Now that you've got the basics, start trying to use the correct pronouns where possible.

 A tried and true method of displaying allyship is by remembering to ask people how they identify and what pronouns they use to describe themselves.
-Some people still might not openly use their new pronouns around everyone, like certain family members or friends, so check in and make sure not to 'out' anyone.
+Always ask privately as some people still might not openly use their new pronouns around everyone, like certain family members or friends.

-Another great way to show support for the LGBTQ+ community as an ally is to display your pronouns in some way at your workplace, or in a professional setting.
-This shows that you take correct pronoun usage seriously and also encourages your clients to be more confident in being themselves around you and your organisation.
-It also helps to normalise pronouns.
+Another great way to show support for the LGBTQ+ community as an ally is to display your pronouns.
+This helps to normalise pronouns, signals safety, and shows that you take correct pronoun usage seriously.

 Here are some great places you can add your pronouns: